mirror/dd-wrt/src/router/python/Doc/c-api/init.rst

 being held by a thread that is defunct after the fork.
 :c:func:`PyOS_AfterFork_Child` tries to reset the necessary locks, but is not always able to.

+The fact that all other threads go away also means that CPython's runtime state there must be cleaned up properly, which :func:`os.fork` does.
+This means finalizing all other :c:type:`PyThreadState` objects belonging to the current interpreter and all other :c:type:`PyInterpreterState` objects.
+Due to this and the special nature of the :ref:`"main" interpreter <sub-interpreter-support>`, :c:func:`fork` should only be called in that interpreter's "main" thread, where the CPython global runtime was originally initialized.
+The only exception is if :c:func:`exec` will be called immediately after.

 High-level API